 By the time you have worked through all of the steps and utilized some of these additional tips for marketing research, you should have established your niche and the main product or products with which you want to lead off.

-Step Five: Establish Your Brand
+Step Four: Establish Your Brand

 This step could take care of earlier in the process of setting up your FBA business, but because you will probably have to wait for your first batch of products to be shipped and made ready to sell, this is a good time to work on establishing your brand.
 There are several steps involved in establishing a unique and recognizable brand that clearly identifies you and the product you are offering.